-While we are all preparing for the upcoming “COVID winter,” November is also a good time to get your bucket truck ready for the winter months.
+While we are all preparing for the upcoming “COVID winter,” November is also a good time to get your bucket truck ready for the winter weather in the month ahead.
 Although OSHA does not have a specific standard that covers working in cold environments, it does offer a “Cold Stress Guide.” (see link below).
 Your Operator’s Manual will include guidelines as well.

 Per OSHA, it is important for employers to know the wind chill temperature so that they can gauge workers’ exposure risk better and plan how to safely do the work.
 For example, at 40 degrees Fahrenheit and winds of 35 mph, the effect on exposed skin is as if the air temperature is 28F.
 At 32F and winds at 20 mph, the wind chill is 17F.
-Prolonged exposure in cold and windy conditions can result in hypothermia and frostbite so safety is the word.
+Prolonged exposure to cold and windy conditions, regardless of it occurring in winter weather or any time of the year, can result in hypothermia and frostbite so safety is the word.

 Besides wind chill issues, windy conditions could cause you to lose control of the tools you’re using, like a tree saw or utility tools.
 And there are other risks of using your bucket truck in windy conditions.